samdengler/modern-application-workshop/README.md

 # Module 4: Adding User and API features with Amazon API Gateway and AWS Cognito

 In order to add some more critical aspects to the Mythical Mysfits website, like allowing users to vote for their favorite mysfit and adopt a mysfit, we need to first have users register on the website.
-To enable registration and authentication of website users, we will create a User Pool in AWS Cognito - a fully managed user identity management service .
+To enable registration and authentication of website users, we will create a User Pool in AWS Cognito - a fully managed user identity management service.
 Then, to make sure that only registered users are authorized to like or adopt mysfits on the website, we will deploy an API with Amazon API Gateway to sit in front of our network load balancer.
 Amazon API Gateway is also a managed service, and provides critical REST API capabilities out of the box like SSL termination, request authorization, request throttling, and much more.
 You will again use infrastructure as code through CloudFormation to deploy the needed resources to AWS.
 The CloudFormation template for this module is called **service-with-apigw.yml**.
 It contains the same resources as the previous Service CloudFormation templates with the following additions:

-* The** Cognito User Pool **described above.
+* The **Cognito User Pool** described above.
 * The **Amazon API Gateway** **REST API** described above.
-* An **Amazon API Gateway VPC Link** that enables APIs created with API Gateway to privately communicate with a service fronted by a Network Load Balancer like we deployed during this workshop.  **Note: **For the purposes of this workshop, we created the NLB to be internet-facing so that it could be called directly in earlier modules.
+* An **Amazon API Gateway VPC Link** that enables APIs created with API Gateway to privately communicate with a service fronted by a Network Load Balancer like we deployed during this workshop.  **Note:** For the purposes of this workshop, we created the NLB to be internet-facing so that it could be called directly in earlier modules.
 So even though we will be requiring Authorization tokens in our API after this module, our NLB will still actually be open to the public behind the API Gateway API.
 In a real-world scenario, you would have created your NLB to be internal from the beginning, knowing that API Gateway was your strategy for Internet-facing API authorization.

 Another change to this CloudFormation template uses the AWS **Serverless Application Model (SAM)** to define the new API.
 You can see this by looking at the second line of the template, where a Transform section is defined: